| ResumeNorman Allan Harris, Ph.D.

 in vehicular operation and control.
 Used these models and crash pad test

-Developed the first parametric, fuzzy analysis, analytical model for
+programs to develop design specifications for first SAFECAR.
+Parametric, Fuzzy Set Analysis Developed the first parametric, fuzzy analysis, analytical model for

 evaluating the impacts of projects on the environment.
 Utilized the fuzzy